buccaneerai/note-window-consumer/performance/2023-04-25/Breathing/d.md

 #### INTRO
-The patient has difficulty breathing and worsening asthma symptoms despite taking prescribed steroids.
+Patient presents with difficulty breathing and worsening asthma symptoms.

 #### CC
 Difficulty breathing

 #### HPI
-The patient had an asthma attack four weeks ago and was prescribed Flovent steroids.
-They finished the steroids two weeks ago, but their symptoms have returned and worsened over the past few days.
-They have been using an albuterol inhaler when their breathing gets really bad.
-The shortness of breath has become more noticeable when walking, and they have developed a cough with some blood and green-yellow phlegm.
+Patient had an asthma attack four weeks ago and was prescribed Flovent steroid.
+They finished the medication two weeks ago, but the asthma symptoms returned and worsened over the past couple of days.
+The patient has been using an albuterol inhaler when it gets really bad.
+About three days ago, they started to feel more short of breath and have been coughing up green-yellow mucus with a little bit of blood.
+The shortness of breath has become worse while walking.

 #### ROS
 - respiratory: [true] difficulty breathing
+- respiratory: [true] cough
 - cardiovascular: [false] chest pain
 - gastrointestinal: [false] abdominal pain
 - gastrointestinal: [false] nausea